 One of the oldest quarters of the city

-Walking in its streets is like going to meet street art, its walls tagged by unknown artists, its pavilion area and all kinds of art galleries will make modern art lovers, their secret gardens.
+Walking in its streets gives you the opportunity to observe street art.
+The streets walls tagged by unknown artists, its pavilion area and all kinds of art galleries will make you a modern art lover.
 Jérémie, your guide, will be able to introduce you to the most heterogeneous places in the field of art.